Vivolta

-Vivolta was a French pay-tv-channel devoted "to the art of everyday feminine living" launched on December 10, 2007.
-The channel ceased operations on December 31, 2018.
+Vivolta was a French pay-tv-channel devoted "to the art of everyday feminine living" launched on December 10, 2007 at 8:45am.
+The channel ceased operations on December 31, 2018 at midnight.

 History

 Created by Philippe Gildas and Gaspard de Chavagnac, Vivolta was operated by Télévista.
 Initially named Vista, the channel had to change its name before its launch, due to a copyright dispute with the Microsoft giant for its Windows Vista software.

 Vivolta targeted the senior public segment (50 to 65 years), considered to be more mobile than other age groups.
 In April 2010, the programming was revised to fit a younger and more feminine audience.

 In March 2012, Discovery International France took a 20% stake in Télévista to accompany the latter in its bid to obtain a TNT (Télévision numérique terrestre en France) frequency and in strengthening the Vivolta channel.

 Programming

 Vivolta presented itself as "the channel of the art of everyday feminine living", since 2010 the company Televista has become beneficiary, three years after its launch.

-From 2010 to 2012, Vivolta programming dealt with practical and everyday questions about family, couple, well-being, psychology, home, cooking.
+From 2010 to 2012, Vivolta programming dealt with practical and everyday questions about family, couple, well-being, psychology, home, and cooking.
 The core programming targeted women aged 25 to 49.
 Since September 2012, Vivolta had evolved its programming into lifestyle entertainment programs.